General Settings Tab

 You can configure the following three aspects of Hookmark’s linking:

-The Reveal hook://file link targets in Finder option determines what happens when you click on such hook://file// links.
+The Reveal hook://file link targets in Finder option determines what happens when you double-click on hook://file// links stored in documents.
 The choices are:

 • to reveal the target of the link (the file) in Finder; or